cloudsimplus/cloudsimplus/docs/javadocs/org/cloudbus/cloudsim/provisioners/PeProvisioner.rst

 .. java:type:: public interface PeProvisioner extends ResourceProvisioner

-   A class that represents the provisioning policy used by a host to allocate its PEs to virtual machines inside it.
+   An interface that represents the provisioning policy used by a host to provide virtual PEs to its virtual machines.
 It gets a physical PE and manage it in order to provide this PE as virtual PEs for VMs.
 In that way, a given PE might be shared among different VMs.

    :author: Manoel Campos da Silva Filho